 You may want to focus on particularly busy areas, both foot traffic wise (kitchen) and mentally (computer workstation).
 If you have a pet, be sure to sage them a little (if they allow it) and their sleeping area.

 Try burning incense immediately after a saging session.
 Sage has a more masculine/yang aspect and is nicely coupled by the feminine/yin aspect of incense.
 Also experiment with bell ringing or hand clapping in between saging and incense burning for a total cleansing effect.

-If you can at least burn sage in your living space on a weekly basis, then are guaranteed to notice a lightness of energy and calmness descend into your home from this practice.
+If you can at least burn sage in your living space on a weekly basis, then you are guaranteed to notice a lightness of energy and calmness descend into your home from this practice.
 It can be a way to cleanse the old energy from the previous week, and welcome in the newly beginning week and all the possibilities it holds.